ObscureXwing/WineGEManager/README.md

 # WineGEManager
 Bash script which makes it easy to download Wine-GE, synthesise the prefix, and run applications inside the prefix

+*a detailed description will be available here tomorrow*